aihyvari/LY_extraplolation/README.md

 # Ver 1.0
 What I had in my mind was OS curves of a typical oncology drug in a non-curative setting (i.e. metastatic disease).
 Together with PFS curves, utilities and dosing & cost information these are often used to inform a Partitioned Survival Model in health economic evaluations.
+In curative setting the modelling may be a bit different.

 The first step is to focus on modelling life years gained, which is arguably the most important driver of the final result in the PSM.
 Mechanistic cost calculation does not provide such artistic satisfaction, which is needed during the summer holiday.

 While the app is created using the genAI tools of one of the tech giants the app itself is deterministic.
 These tools are proprietary and I purchased the access by myself.
 I also run the tools using my private laptop.
 In practice the code is R using Shiny.